demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for making predictions on my final model is located in the very end of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 1.0), and the image does contain a Priority Road.
-The top five soft max probabilities were
+For the first image, the model is 100% sure that this is a stop sign (probability of 1.0), and the image does contain a Priority Road.
+The top softmax probabilities is

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
 | 1.0         			| Priority Road						      |

-For the second image, the model fails and the correct one is actually at the 5th top probablity  (probability of 2%), and the image does contain a stop sign.
-The one that my model couldn't classify correctly is among those 5 images is the traffic sign of the speed limit (30km/h).
+For the second image, the model fails and the correct one is actually at the 4th top probablity  (probability of 2%).
 The input image was so clear and I was surprised that it couldn't be classified accurately.
 After using the top-k function to verify those images and top_5 probabilities, I realized that it was misclassified by the sign of the speed limit of 80km/h, 60km/h, and 50km/h.
 And the 4th top probably for the correct one (30km/h) is only 2%.
+It makes sense to me because those are so similar.

 The top five soft max probabilities were